-Jaime E. Sidani, PhD, MPH, CHES, is an Assistant Professor of Medicine and a core faculty member of the Center for Research on Behavioral Health, Media, and Technology.
+Jaime E. Sidani, PhD, MPH, CHES, is an Assistant Professor of Public Health and a core faculty member of the Center for Research on Behavioral Health, Media, and Technology.
 Dr. Sidani is also a Certified Health Education Specialist.
 She joined the Center for Research on Health Care in 2011 after practicing as a university health educator for 5 years.
 She is a key player in studies conducted at MTH and continues to develop novel approaches in assessing and tracking health behaviors.
 Her main research interests include adolescent health behavior and tobacco use prevention, with a specific focus on media and technology.

 Dr. Sidani is on Twitter at @jaimesidani.
 She enjoys traveling, restoring her old house, and occasionally placing in her age group in road races.
 She lives in Sewickley with her husband, three children, a grumpy cat, and the world’s oldest guppy.